freesewing/freesewing/markdown/org/docs/patterns/hi/fabric/en.md

 ---
-title: "Hi shark plush toy: Fabric Options"
+title: "Hi the shark: Fabric Options"
 ---

 This plush toy is intended to have two different coloured fabrics, one for